 Even misting a plant makes the stomata close and the plant stop photosynthesising.

 Monstera leaves get dusty quickly, so weekly cleanings are probably best.
 It sounds like a pain, but it’d also reduce the risk of thrips, so I think it’s worth it.

 Makeup-erasing cloths are SO GOOD for getting off dust and you can use them dry – there’s a link to them on my resources page.

 Monstera are one of the more cold-tolerant tropical house plants, but even they have their limits.

-Temperatures below 18oC will probably put a stop to any growth, but mine survived in about 10oC, so you don’t need to worry about them in winter, but you do need to keep them clean so they can make use of any available light.
+Temperatures below 18oC will probably put a stop to any growth (they basically go dormant), but mine survived in about 10oC, so you don’t need to worry about them in winter, but you do need to keep them clean so they can make use of any available light.

 Make sure that you water them with room-temperature water.
 Cold water will shock them, which we don’t want to do in their already fragile state.

 Cold damage usually looks like this (although I suspect this is a victim of overwatering too):